edugca/xlDESSAZ/README.md

 	* So far, the tool has only been tested with vertically-aligned vectors and matrices.
 So, data should be vertically-aligned.

 ## Version history

+v 0.2.3 (2023-02-07)

+* Bug fix: decimal separators when system default was enabled were not being correctly processed.

 v 0.2.2 (2022-10-07)